Dilara Findikoglu: Fetishwear and the Goth Subculture

 “Fashion expresses two contradictory tendencies, taking inspiration from ambivalence, and yet also trying to fix identity in the form of an image or style.”
 Joanne Entwistle (2006).
-In a world where awareness of subcultures are the new ‘it’ culture, the ability to buy into cultural capital is a style necessity now more than ever; expressing these two contradictory tendencies.
+In a world where an awareness of subcultures is the new ‘it’ culture, the ability to attain cultural capital is a style necessity now more than ever; expressing these two contradictory tendencies.

 EncoreCSM was also personal to Dilara, a goal of hers being to “…help raise awareness about things in the industry and help the future generations be less shallow but thoughtful about the mass production and be less about the surface like fashion in general is…I hope that I can help to reduce the massive production and exploitation of people in every field.
 Find a strategy to make a change, starting with #encoreCSM.”